wj6801/League-of-Legends-Result-Prediction/README.md

 <iframe src="./assets/diff_f1.html" width=1000 height=500 frameBorder=0></iframe>

-With the test statistic of -0.01, we obtained the p-value of 0.554, failing to reject the null.
-Therefore, we do not have enough evidence to conclude that our model performs differently for Blue and Red sides.
+Based on the test statistic of -0.04 and the resulting p-value of 0.846, we do not have sufficient evidence to reject the null hypothesis at a 0.05 significance level, suggesting that the model does not show significant unfairness between the Blue and Red sides.